fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/create-templates.md

     navigate to the *Tagged Values* tab, and then erase the nillable tag by clicking on it and then clicking the fifth icon from the left ![Image](.//media/image130.png).
-    In this example, the nillable tags should be erased from all attributes with a multiplicity lower bound of “1” or higher.
+    In this example, the nillable tags should be erased from all attributes with a multiplicity lower bound of “1” or higher (so that required fields are not nillable).

     ![Image](.//media/image131.png)